 New “eco-friendly” technologies?

 Most investors choose tobuy bitcoin, which remains the most popular and common digital currency.
 There are now also many alternative projects, which are based on different technologies.
-The Ripple or Tron payment network verification system thus consumes little electricity.
-Ethereum, the second largest cryptocurrency in the world, is also turning to this solution.
-By 2021, it too will have adopted these more “eco-friendly” technologies.
+The verification system of the Ripple payment network, or that of the Tron, thus consumes little electricity.
+Ethereum, the world's second-largest cryptocurrency, is also turning to this solution.
+By 2021, it will also have adopted these more “eco-friendly” technologies.